RustyMods/Randy_Vapok_ValheimMods/EpicLootAPI/EpicLootAPI/README.md

 Copy API.cs and EffectTypes.cs into your plugin project.
 ⚠️ Do not modify the provided methods unless you know what you are doing.

+### Using API

+After you finish defining all your content, make sure to `Register` them to EpicLoot

 ### Example Magic Effect